Updated: Jun 18

 Despite the fact that the Government has gazetted Kampung Sungai Penchala as one of the Malay Reserve Lands in Kuala Lumpur, this village is being actively developed and is arguably the most rapidly developed areas in the past 10 years with many developments having taken place.

-This part is a downhill slope, traipse along a dried-up stream, and up again at the construction workers barracks (yikes Covid-19 clusters).
+This part is a downhill slope, traipse along a dried-up stream, and up again at the construction workers barracks (the squatters are long gone now, just traces of garbage on a flatten land).

 Rubber fields/Sri Bintang